damienlangg/SimpleMovieCatalog/README.md

         %TITLE% -   Movie Title
         %YEAR%  -   Movie Year
-    And a custom name can be specified like this: NAME=URL
+    And a custom name can be specified like this: NAME=URL If a custom name is not specified the domain name is used.
+    If an image file is present named like: link-NAME.png it will be used instead of the text.

     Examples:
         -subs http://www.subtitlesource.org/title/tt%ID%